Vienna Hofburg Palace Tour Guide

 The oldest part of the palace is the Alte Burg, also known as Schweizertrakt.
 It got its name after the Swiss Guards who guarded the palace.
-The palace retained its medieval castle in its very core, but each new ruler added a new wing or a building, so not much has left form the medieval times.
+The palace retained its medieval castle in its very core, but each new ruler added a new wing or a building, so not much has left from the medieval times.
 Thanks to this Hofsburg palace today looks like a real small town, which extends to the fantastic 240 000 m2.
 Somewhere in the middle of the sixteenth century, the Palace façade was rebuilt in the Renaissance style.

-As part of the palace you can the Palace chapel, Burgkapelle.
-One of the aspects why this chapel is worldly renown is the Vienna Boys Choir which sings here on every Sunday mass.
+As part of the palace, you can the Palace chapel, Burgkapelle.
+One of the aspects why this chapel is worldly renown is the Vienna Boys Choir, which sings here on every Sunday mass.

 Part of the palace named Stallburg which became the new residence of the rulers, was built in 1959.
 Today, this part of the palace is also famous for housing the stables for the Lipizzaner horses and the winter riding school since the 18th century.
 Presentations and training sessions are carried out by the Spanish riding school (Spanische Reitschule).
-Later a great hall was added to this building, where they held big receptions, balls and other celebrations, which functions as a convention center today.
+Later a great hall was added to this building, where they held big receptions, balls and other celebrations, which functions as a convention centre today.

-Also in the palace complex the Amalia castle or Amalienburg, can be found.
+Also in the palace complex the Amalia castle, or Amalienburg, can be found.
 At first this was a single, separate building.
 It is named after Empress Maria Amalia.
 It was after the death of her husband, Emperor Joseph I, that she continued to live in this castle in isolation from the rest of the imperial palace.
 Empress Elisabeth later stayed in this building.
 Today, her legacy can be seen as part of the museum collection that was exhibited here.
 That museum is more popularly called Sisi-Museum, the nickname by which the empress was known.

-In the 17th century Emperor Leopold ordered, for Amalia’s palace to be merged with the Swiss tract, and this new tract bares the Emperors name – Leopoldische tract.
+In the 17th century Emperor Leopold ordered, for Amalia’s palace to be merged with the Swiss tract, and this new tract bares the Emperor’s name – Leopoldische tract.
 This part of the palace was the residence to one of the most famous rulers of the Habsburg monarchy – Maria Theresia.
 Today the presidential offices of the President of Austria are located in Leopoldische tract, They are placed after the World War II in year 1946.

 During the reign of Emperor Charles VI’s the palace was further expanded with additional buildings in the baroque style.
 From 1723 to 1735 the National Library was built with its huge collection of books for the use of the Habsburgs.
 The luxurious hall with its baroque interior is one of the most beautiful libraries in the world.

-In the 18th century architect Lukas von Hildebrandt began working on the changes of the parts of the palace which housed the government offices of the Empire, or Reichskanzleitrakt.
-After the empire fell apart in 1806 this became the living quarters of the royal family just to become to the residence of Franz Joseph in the 19th century.
+In the 18th century, architect Lukas von Hildebrandt began working on the changes of the parts of the palace which housed the government offices of the Empire, or Reichskanzleitrakt.
+After the empire fell apart in 1806 this became the living quarters of the royal family just to become the residence of Franz Joseph in the 19th century.

-The sculptures on the facades of the palace are the work of the artist Lorenzo Mattielli and they represent Hercules and his struggles.
+The sculptures on the façades of the palace are the work of the artist Lorenzo Mattielli, and they represent Hercules and his struggles.
 In the central part of the complex is the Imperial Gate (Kaisertor).
 When you pass this gate, you are headed directly to the imperial apartments, Kaiserappartements.
 At the edge of the roof of the central part, as you enter, you can see the shield of Emperor Charles VI with the double-headed eagle bearing the Austrian coat of arms, decorated with the imperial crown.

 Of course, everyone has heard about magnificent Viennese balls, which were held at the Imperial Palace, and the sumptuous and ceremonial hall where they were held, was designed by Ludwig Montoyer sometime in the early 19th century, when the ballroom parties reached their peak.